NJUCSE17/JB-Online/README.md

 The project is based on Laravel-5-boilerplate.
  Hence it is issued under MIT license.
-Besides, the project employs many open source plugins: Bootstrap, font-awesome 5, MathJax, TinyMCE, HighlightJS, ElFinder, Glide, et cetera.
+Besides, the project employs many open source plugins, which you can learn more about in the 'credit' part.

 ## Requirement